 This could mean you're having a very heavy bleed (postpartum haemorrhage) and need emergency treatment.

-The changes in hormone levels after pregnancy can cause ‘night sweats’ where you wake in the night sweating a lot.
+The changes in hormone levels after pregnancy can cause ‘night sweats’ - where you wake in the night sweating a lot.
 You might also experience this in the day.
-It tends to be worse in the first couple of weeks but can last longer particularly if you breastfeed.
+It tends to be worse in the first couple of weeks but can last longer, particularly if you are breastfeeding.

 - Have a towel on the bed and spare nightclothes handy so you can get warm and dry quickly in the night.

 If you feel unwell alongside the night sweats, or if they are a big problem and / or goes on for a long time speak to your GP.
 Sometimes it can be a symptom of other things.

 During pregnancy the hormones mean that the usual natural hair loss slows right down.